Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: Conclusions and discussions

 \section{Conclusions and discussions}

 In summary, we have explored an optomechanical system under EIT condition with the mechanical resonator being driven by an auxiliary coherent field.
 We find that the response of the driven optomechanical system to the weak probe field depends on the total phase of three classical fields.
 Because an additional driving field is applied to the mechanical resonator, the system will exhibit more complex quantum interference phenomena.
-When the cavity is undercoupling ($\kappa_{\mathrm{ex}}\ll \kappa$), depending on the strength of the control laser beam, we can get GWI-like spectra similar to those predicted in superconducting artificial atoms, or OMIA and EIT-like spectra.
-When the cavity is overcoupled ($\kappa_{\mathrm{ex}}\simeq\kappa$), we can get remarkable amplification or perfect absorption for the probe beam by adjusting the phase and amplitude of the control field.
+Specifically, when the cooperativity $C=4\left\vert G\right\vert ^{2}/\left( \kappa \gamma _{\mathrm{m}}\right)>1$ is satisfied, we can get GWI-like spectra similar to those predicted in superconducting artificial atoms.
+When the cooperativity $C\ll1$, our proposal provide a way to abtain OMIA and EIT-like spectra.
+When the coperativity $C\simeq1$, we can get remarkable amplification for the probe beam by adjusting the phase and amplitude of the coherent driving field applied on the mechanical resonator.
 We also give numerical results including thermal decoherence by solving the master equation.
 The numerical results are in good agreement with the analytical ones.
 Experimentally, there are various ways to coherently drive a micro/nano scale mechanical resonator \cite{OMdr1,OMdr2,OMdr3}.
 This kind of optomechanical setups may be used to switch or amplify probe signals in the future quantum networks.